mstruk/strimzi-kafka-operator/development-docs/DEV_GUIDE-cli-image.md

 Strimzi Development CLI image
 =============================

-Strimzi Development CLI image is a CentOS 7 based image that contains Java 8 and all the build dependencies and tools needed to build and deploy Strimzi.
+Strimzi Development CLI image is a Fedora based image that contains Java 17 and all the build dependencies and tools needed to build and deploy Strimzi.

 In order to build Strimzi Kafka Operator project you need a running Docker daemon.